mvysny/karibu-testing/README.md

 Absolute requirement in order for the Karibu-Testing library to work with your app is:

-* You must be able to "start" your app in the same JVM which runs the tests.
+**You must be able to "start" your app in the same JVM which runs the tests.**

+This is because Karibu-Testing uses Vaadin server-side API directly to assert the application state; it uses `UI.getCurrent()` to locate any components you test on.
+Your tests therefore need to have access to `UI.getCurrent()` populated by your app.

-Here are a few tips for typical apps:
+Here are a few tips for typical apps on how to achieve that:

 * For simple apps with just the UI and no database that's very easy: simply call `MockVaadin.setup { MyUI() }` before every test, and `MockVaadin.tearDown()` after every test.
 That will instantiate your UI along with all necessary Vaadin environment.